kboy-silvergym/BeerKit/README.md

 The framework which is for MultipeerConnectivity inspired by [PeerKit](https://github.com/jpsim/PeerKit). 🍻

-[PeerKit](https://github.com/jpsim/PeerKit) has some bags and it hasn't maintained recently, so I make this repository.
+[PeerKit](https://github.com/jpsim/PeerKit) has some bags and it hasn't maintained recently, so I made this repository.

 ## Requirements
 Swift 4.2.
 Ready for use on iOS 10.0+